ufs-community/uwtools/docs/sections/user_guide/yaml/components/ww3.rst

   **template_values:**

-  The set of key-value pairs that will render the appropriate XML entries in the template input file.
+  Key-value pairs necessary to render all Jinja2 expressions in the input template file named by ``template_file:``.

 run_dir:
 ^^^^^^^^